- Parents Home

 Many girls don't see any signs of BV.
 But those who do might notice:

-a bad, fishy smell that's more noticeable during a girl's period
+- a bad, fishy smell that's more noticeable during a girl's period or after sex

 What Causes Bacterial Vaginosis?

 A lot of good, healthy bacteria live in the vagina.
 They help protect the vagina from bad bacteria that can cause symptoms such as smelly discharge.
 Girls with BV have fewer good bacteria than usual, which lets more bad bacteria grow.
 When the normal balance of bacteria in the vagina changes, a girl can start to have symptoms of bacterial vaginosis.